ceph/ceph/doc/man/8/rbd.rst

 :command:`snap` purge [*image-name*]
   Removes all snapshots from an image.

+:command:`snap` protect [*image-name*]
+  Protect a snapshot from deletion, so that clones can be made of it (see `rbd clone`).
+Snapshots must be protected before clones are made;
+  protection implies that there exist dependent cloned children that refer to this snapshot.  `rbd clone` will fail on a nonprotected snapshot.

+:command:`snap` unprotect [*image-name*]
+  Unprotect a snapshot from deletion (undo `snap protect`).
+If cloned children remain, `snap unprotect` fails.
+(Note that clones may exist in different pools than the parent snapshot.)

 :command:`map` [*image-name*]
   Maps the specified image to a block device via the rbd kernel module.